ZackJorquera/MarsImageThing/README.md

 ![alt text](https://imagine.gsfc.nasa.gov/Images/science/EM_spectrum_compare_level1_lg.jpg "Electromagnetic Spectrum")

 ### Part 1: Files
-In windows, opening a file using their built in using System.Windows.Forms.OpenFileDiolog can be done like this:
+In windows, opening a file using its built in using System.Windows.Forms.OpenFileDiolog can be done like this:
 ```c#
 OpenFileDialog openFileDialog = new OpenFileDialog();
 openFileDialog.Filter = "Image File (*.jpg)|*.jpg|All files (*.*)|*.*";